 Removing Algae from Your Roof

-If your roof is already showing signs of algae growth, it’s important to remove it as soon as possible.
-One way many people and unreliable roof cleaning companies use, but is not recommended to remove algae from your roof is to use a bleach solution.
-Mix one part bleach with three parts water and apply it to your roof using a garden sprayer.
-Be sure to wear safety gear, such as gloves and eye protection, when working with bleach.
-Make sure to collect the runoff from your gutters and dispose of the wastewater correctly.
+If your roof is already showing signs of algae growth, removing it as soon as possible is important.
+A bleach solution is one of the most effective ways to remove algae from your roof.
+Mix one bleach with three parts water and apply it to your roof using a garden sprayer.
+Wear safety gear, such as gloves and eye protection, when working with bleach.

 The best option is to contact a professional roof cleaner that is capable of cleaning your roof without harmful chemicals or destructive power washing.
 Your roof will be clean and algae free for a long time to come!